kaosat-dev/Blenvy/README.md

 * opensource

 There is a [video tutorial/explanation](https://youtu.be/-lcScjQCA3c) if you want, or you can skip to the text version ahead

+important : the plugin for processing gltf files runs in *preUpdate* , so you cannot use the components directly if you spawn your scene from gltf in *setup* (the additional components will not show up)
+Please see the included example or use bevy_asset_loader for a reliable workflow

 ## Workflow